 The data integration mode of Data Transmission Service (DTS) allows you to schedule data migration tasks to run on a regular basis.
 This mode is typically used for recurring migrations in a large data warehouse system.
 For example, you can schedule a data migration that recurs every night and transfers the transactional data generated during the day to a data warehouse.

-- Provides multiple orchestration methods that suit your varied use cases.
-For example, you can choose to migrate data to a new database every time or always into the same database.
+- Provides multiple orchestration methods that match your various use cases.
+For example, you can choose to migrate data to a new database every time or always to the same database.

 Supported sources and targets

 The supported source and target data stores are the same as the ones supported by the data migration mode.
-The only difference is that the data integration mode does not provide incremental data migration.
 For more information, see Supported sources and targets.

 |Orchestration method||Description||Example use case|